 Hair Tutorial: Styling Long Wavy Hair

 Styling long wavy hair – My Hair Care article inspired me to write about styling long wavy hair.
-On most days in the year, I like to leave my hair natural and let it be free to do it’s thing.
-But on rare occasions, either a wish out of the blue or due to an occasion for which I want to look a little different, and that leads me to look at hair styling options.
+On most days of the year, I like to leave my hair natural and let it be free to do its thing.
+But on rare occasions, either a wish out of the blue or due to an occasion for which I want to look a little different and that leads me to look at hair styling options.

 As much as going to a hairstylist is pretty comfortable because someone else has to deal with all the heavy lifting, there are times when you either want to do something yourself, or you simply don’t have the time.
 In such situations, My go-to style is straightening my hair.
 It may not seem a huge deal for some people because a lot of people do it very regular, but for me, I don’t do it too often and I actually look completely different.

 So I’m going to walk through step by step, the way I straighten my hair.
 I thought it would be a good idea, since I get a lot of questions on how it is that I manage to straighten my very big and long hair all on my own, under and hour.

 Styling Long Wavy Hair – Straightening Long and Wavy Hair

 Hair sections and Heat Protective Spray

 I usually divide my hair into 3 parts: 1/3 of my hair from the back till the region just above my ears, I then divide the remaining hair into two and fix them on each side on the upper part of the head.

 I begin from the section at the back.
 I apply my L’Oreal Elnett Satin Heat Protective Spray to that entire section and then divide it into multiple sections.